-A growing number of homeowners want to know how many solar costs, but it can sometimes be difficult to get a straight answer.
+A growing number of homeowners want to know how much solar costs, but it can sometimes be difficult to get a straight answer.
 To help shine a light, we took the results of over 45,000 solar estimates created by real U.S. homeowners in 2011 and put them into these maps.
 Homeowners used One Block Off the Grid’s online solar estimate tool to generate these results for how much solar would cost and save them, personally.
 Energy analytics powered by Clean Power Research.

 How much solar power costs in your state

 Think solar is out of reach?
 Think again.
-Real solar cost estimates of show state, regional, and local incentives are helping bring the cost of solar way down.
+Real solar cost estimates of how state, regional, and local incentives are helping bring the cost of solar way down.
 In many states, you can go solar for less than $10,000.
 Here’s a look at the average cost to go solar in each state (See first image).